Gus Logie: Career

+During his flourishing Test career, Logie spent a successful summer in 1986 as overseas professional/coach with Scottish East League Division One outfit, Kirkcaldy Cricket Club (now defunct).

 Logie coached the West Indies U-15 team to victory in the 2000 Costcutter U15 World Challenge.
 He then coached the Canadian cricket team during the 2003 Cricket World Cup where they defeated Bangladesh.
 He was thereafter appointed coach of the Windies, who eventually won the 2004 ICC Champions Trophy under his charge.
 After leaving the West Indies, Logie went on take over as coach of the Bermuda national cricket team.
 With Logie in tow, the Bermudian side qualified for the 2007 Cricket World Cup in his native West Indies.
 This was historic being Bermuda's first ever showing at a Cricket World Cup.

 During December 2010 Logie was appointed as the coach of the Jamaican national cricket team.
 Logie saw the Jamaican side to win the 2011 edition of the West Indian Regional Four Day Competition.

 During August 2014 Logie was appointed as the coach of the Trinidad and Tobago national cricket team.
 Logie eventually saw the twin island side to consecutive triumphs in the 2015 and 2016 editions of the Regional Super 50 tournament.

 In 2017 Logie was appointed as the assistant coach of the West Indies women's cricket team.
 He was eventually named as the Windies Women head coach in 2019.

 Logie was bestowed with the Trinidad and Tobago Sportsman of the Year Award in 1988.
 He was also honoured with the Humming Bird Medal Silver in 1993 for his service to sport in Trinidad and Tobago.